fengyujia88/academic-CV-new/content/project/LCA&Bio/index.md

 #   Otherwise, set `slides = ""`.
 slides: ''
 ---
+**In this project, I was responsible for both the bioinformatics analysis and latent class analysis sections, and I also wrote the latent class analysis section of the proposal.
+The bioinformatics analysis involved analyzing the GSE113969 dataset to identify key genes and generate volcano plots, heat plots, protein interaction network diagrams, GO enrichment plots, and KEGG tables.
+These findings can be further validated through animal experiments.
+The latent class analysis section aimed to identify homogeneous groups with similar characteristics and prognoses among the population in Hubei province through detailed studies of comorbidity patterns.
+This, in turn, can lead to targeted intervention strategies.**
+{style="text-align: justify;"}
 **Responsible for the latent class analysis (LCA) and bioinformatics analysis of the project** aimed at establishing and applying an assessment and management framework for hyperlipidemia in Hubei Province.
 **The primary focus** was on unraveling multimorbidity patterns and corresponding risk factors within the population of Hubei Province.
 **Furthermore, the project also aims to** utilize bioinformatics analysis to uncover genes and signaling pathways associated with coronary atherosclerosis, and validation is planned through the utilization of animal models and clinical patient specimens.